Human trafficking in Bangladesh: Protection

 The Government of Bangladesh made limited efforts to protect victims of trafficking over the last year.
 The government's lack of efforts to protect victims of forced labor – who constitute a large share of victims in the country – and adult male victims of trafficking is a continuing concern.
 While the government did not have a systematic procedure to identify and refer female and child victims of trafficking, the courts, police, or Home Ministry officials referred victims of internal trafficking to shelters.
 Law enforcement officials identified and rescued 68 victims (38 females and 30 children) in the reporting period, but it is uncertain whether they were referred to shelters.
 In the previous year, law enforcement officials identified and rescued 251 victims.
 While the government did not provide shelter or other services dedicated to trafficking victims, it continued to run nine homes for women and children victims of violence, including trafficking, as well as a "one-stop crisis center" for women and children in the Dhaka general hospital.
 These centers, in cooperation with NGOs, provided legal, medical, and psychiatric services.
 During the last year, 384 victims were served by government and NGO care facilities in Bangladesh; some of these may have been victims of trafficking.
 The Ministry of Expatriate Welfare and Overseas Employment continued to operate shelters for female Bangladeshi victims of trafficking and exploitation in Riyadh and Jeddah.
 Law enforcement personnel encouraged victims of trafficking, when identified, to participate in investigations and prosecutions of their traffickers, but there was no evidence of the number of victims who assisted in investigations and prosecutions of traffickers in the reporting period.
 Authorities did not penalize victims for unlawful acts committed as a direct result of their being trafficked.
 When no space was available in shelter homes, however, female victims of trafficking – as wards of the police or court – stayed in jails.
 From February to October 2009, local police in India rescued seven adult female Bangladeshi sex trafficking victims.
 In March 2010 – after some of the women had remained in shelters for over a year in India – the Government of Bangladesh began working with NGOs and the Government of India Indian government to repatriate these women.
 As of the writing of this report, the process has not been finalized.
 In 2016, the government identified 355 victims, of which were 212 men, 138 women, and 5 children, and 204 of them had been directly recovered by police from exploitation.
-In comparison with previous years, 1,815 victims in 2015 and 2,899 in 2014, insignificant rehabilitation services were provided to victims according to NGO’s.
+In comparison with previous years, 1,815 victims in 2015 and 2,899 in 2014, insignificant rehabilitation services were provided to victims according to NGOs.